 - “Profiling” refer to Article 4(4) and the last revised Guidelines on Automated individual decision-making and Profiling for the purposes of Regulation 2016/679.

 - For point 3, Recital 25, gives the example of a diplomatic mission or consular position.

-The lawinfographic has a visual presentation and keywords that will allow comprehending at a glance the main topic.
-The brief may contain several examples and/or references from the EU law, regulations, cases, guidelines, opinions and other official documents on the matter.
-If you require more information, do not hesitate to consult the sources below or reach us on Linkedin.
+Each lawinfographic has a visual presentation and keywords that will allow comprehending at a glance the main topic.
+The articles contain several examples and/or references that have been taken from the EU law, regulations, guidelines and opinions on the matter.
+If you require more information, do not hesitate to consult the lawinfographic sources below or reach me on Linkedin.

 - Pammer v Reederei Karl Schlüter GmbH & Co and Hotel Alpenhof v Heller (joined cases) http://curia.europa.eu/juris/document/document.jsf?text=&docid=83437&pageIndex=0&doclang=en&mode=lst&dir=&occ=first&part=1&cid=534325

 - Last revised Guidelines on Automated individual decision-making and Profiling for the purposes of Regulation 2016/679 http://ec.europa.eu/newsroom/article29/news.cfm?item_type=1360

 - Who does the data protection law apply to? – European Commission